xan105/node-powertoast/README.md

   2. If you are using a Win32 appID you can use:
   - file:/// (*eg: `"D:\\Desktop\\test.jpg"`*)

-  The Icon should be an absolute path to the icon (as the toast is invoked from a temporary path on the user's system, not the working directory).

   Icon dimensions are 48x48 pixels at 100% scaling.

   .png and .jpeg are supported.